-The Compensation and Talent Management Committee uses the Company's annual operating plan as the basis for setting goals for adjusted EPS, organic sales growth, free cash flow, and ROIC under our incentive compensation plans.

-The ICP financial goals for fiscal 2020 are shown below.
-The Compensation and Talent Management Committee determined that meeting these goals would require significant effort and achievement on the part of the management team and all Company employees in the continued execution of our strategy.
-In particular, target goals for adjusted EPS and organic sales growth were set higher than the performance levels achieved in fiscal 2019, and above the high end of our external guidance range established at the beginning of the fiscal year.
-Moreover, the Compensation and Talent Management Committee determined that no payments would be made under the ICP if adjusted EPS was less than the previous year's results of \$8.67-regardless of performance against any of the other financial goals.
-The Compensation and Talent Management Committee determined that the ROIC goal of 36.7% and free cash flow goal of \$1,131 million, set at 106% of adjusted income, were appropriate based on economic conditions and long-term sales growth expectations.
+The Committee uses the Company's annual operating plan as the basis for setting goals for adjusted EPS, organic sales growth, free cash flow, and organic ARR growth under our incentive compensation plans.
+The ICP financial goals for fiscal 2021 are shown below.
+The Committee determined that meeting these goals would require significant effort and achievement on the part of the management team and all Company employees in the continued execution of our strategy.
+Target goals for adjusted EPS and organic sales growth were set at the midpoint of external guidance and higher than the performance levels achieved in fiscal 2020.
+Moreover, the Committee determined that no payments would be made under the ICP if adjusted EPS was less than \$7.60-regardless of performance against any of the other financial goals.
+The Committee determined that the organic ARR growth of 25% and free cash flow goal of \$1,043 million, set at 103% of adjusted income, were appropriate based on economic conditions and long-term sales growth expectations.